opendcs/opendcs/docs/source/start-decoding.rst

 is assumed and selected under the Header Type drop menu.
 In all of the examples below the Header Type is set to "other".

-The following two example show the CSV parser can be used when there are 2 sensors.
+The following two examples show the CSV parser can be used when there are 2 sensors.
 The first example has no date or time included in the message.